LincolnZeng/Practical-Byzantine-Fault-Tolerance-In-Details/README.md

 <h1>Basic Concepts:</h1>

-* Verifier: block verifier participant.<br/>
+* Verifier: A participant to verify a block .<br/>
-* Proposer: a block verification participant that is chosen to propose block in a consensus round.<br/>
+* Proposer: A verifier that is chosen to propose block in a consensus round.<br/>
 * Proposal: A new block creation proposal which is undergoing consensus processing.<br/>
 * Sequence: Sequence number of a proposal.
 A sequence number should be greater than all previous sequence numbers.
 Currently each proposed block height is its associated sequence number.<br/>
 * Round: consensus cycle.
-A round starts with a proposer create a block proposal and ends with a block commitment or round change.<br/>
+A round starts with a proposer creating a block proposal and ends with a block commitment or round change.<br/>
 *	Round state: Consensus messages of a specific sequence and round, including pre-prepare message, prepare message, and commit message.<br/>
 *	Consensus proof: The commitment signatures of a block that can prove the block has gone through the consensus process.
-*	Snapshot: The validator voting state from last epoch.<br/>
+*	Snapshot: The verifier voting state from last epoch.<br/>

 <h1>Core (consensus)</h1>